wangerekaharun/CustomComposeReactions/README.md

 In the code snippet above, you provide your custom reactions using the `reactionTypes` property in the  `SelectedMessageMenu`.
 The same applies to `SelectedMessageMenu`

-When you run the app, it will use your custom reactions even if you've not provide the custom `ReactionIconFactory`.
+When you run the app, it will use your custom reactions even if you've not provided the custom `ReactionIconFactory`.

-You've learned how to add your own custom reactions, in the next section, you'll learn how to add spring and size animations to the reactios you've added.
+You've learned how to add your custom reactions.
+In the next section, you'll learn how to add spring and size animations to the reactions you've added.

 ### Adding Animations to Reactions

-The Stream Jetpack Compose UI components are highly customisable.
-It's easy for you to add new components to them or customize the existing components according to your own requirements.
-With this it's easy to add animations to components and still take advantages of the features that the SDK offers.
+The Stream Jetpack Compose UI components are highly customizable.
+It's easy for you to add new components to them or customize the existing components according to your requirements.
+With this, it's easy to add animations to components and still take advantage of the SDK's features.

 #### Adding Spring Animation